 *Course Requirements-In order to successfully complete this course you must complete the enclosed test and earn a score of 70% or higher.
 If you do not receive a 70% or higher, then you may contact the instructor to receive a new test.
 If you not score a 70% or higher on the second test, then you will have failed this course and will not receive your continuing education hours.

 *Determination of Contact Hours- “Professional Ethics” course will require at least 2 hours to complete.
 This estimate is based on the accepted standard for home study courses of approximately 10-12 pages of written text per hour.
-The complete text of this course is 32 pages.
+The complete text of this course is at least 26 pages.
 (Excluding test)

 *Table of Contents